“Great at providing technical advice.”

 - Appearing on behalf of claimants in challenges to local authority age assessments, both at permission stage in the Administrative Court and in substantive Upper Tribunal proceedings, including a four-day fact-finding hearing.

-- A wide range of cases in education law, including advising on potential applications for judicial review, appearing before the First-Tier Tribunal in special educational needs appeals and disability discrimination claims, and advising a university seeking to strike out a damages claim.
+- A wide range of cases in education law, including advising on applications for judicial review, appearing before the First-Tier Tribunal in special educational needs appeals and disability discrimination claims, and advising a university seeking to strike out a damages claim.

 - Acting for the Financial Ombudsman Service in defending applications for judicial review.
-Adam has also advised the FOS on a wide variety of matters, in particular in relation to its jurisdiction to consider certain complaints.
+Adam has also advised the FOS on a wide range of matters, in particular in relation to its jurisdiction to consider certain complaints.

 - While on secondment, advising the Electoral Commission on its statutory powers relating to a range of political finance and electoral regulation issues.